 The occult museum of Ed and Lorraine Warren was the inspiration for the movie The Conjuring and other movies about hauntings.
-Since the 1950s the couple worked in the paranormal field investigating cases of hauntings, possessions, and other odd occurrences.
-During their careers the Warrens collected a number of paranormal artifacts and oddities, which they keep in their Connecticut-based Warren's Occult Museum.
+Since the 1950s, the couple worked in the paranormal field investigating cases of hauntings, possessions, and other odd occurrences.
+During their careers, the Warrens collected a number of paranormal artifacts and oddities, which they kept in their Connecticut-based Warren's Occult Museum.

 About the Warrens' Occult Museum

 Ed and Lorraine Warren enjoyed collecting haunted artifacts, which they stored in the basement of their Monroe, Connecticut house.
 In 1952 the couple opened the room to the public, calling it Warren's Occult Museum.
-According to the museum website, it is the oldest and only museum of its kind.
+According to the museum website, it is the oldest museum of its kind.

 Items in the Warrens' Paranormal Museum Collection

 Many of the artifacts in the museum come directly from cases the New England Society for Psychic Research (NESPR) has worked over the years.
 Items are both fascinating and diverse, and many give insight into the strange lives the Warrens have led.
 The passageway to the museum displays paintings by Ed Warren depicting hauntings from many of the cases they investigated in the late 1960s and early 1970s.